August von Mackensen: Early life and career

-Mackensen was born in Haus Leipnitz, near the village of Dahlenberg (today part of Trossin) in the Prussian Province of Saxony, to Ludwig and Marie Louise Mackensen.
+Anton Ludwig Friedrich August Mackensen was born on 6 December 1849 in Haus Leipnitz, near the village of Dahlenberg (today part of Trossin) in the Prussian Province of Saxony, to Ludwig and Marie Louise Mackensen.
 His father, a farm secretary, sent him to a Realgymnasium in Halle in 1865, seemingly in the hope that his eldest son would follow him in his profession.

 Mackensen began his military service in 1869 as a volunteer with the Prussian 2nd Life Hussars Regiment (Leib-Husaren-Regiment Nr.
 2).
 During the Franco-Prussian War of 1870–1871, he was promoted to second lieutenant and won the Iron Cross Second Class for leading a charge on a reconnaissance patrol north of Orléans.
 After the war, he left the service and studied at Halle University but returned to the German Army in 1873 with his old regiment.

 He married Doris (Dorothea) von Horn, the sister of a slain comrade, in 1879.
 Her father, Karl von Horn, was the influential Oberpräsident of East Prussia.
 They had two daughters and three sons.
 He found a mentor in the War Minister Julius von Verdy du Vernois.
 In 1891, Mackensen was appointed to the General Staff in Berlin and bypassed the usual three-year preparation in the War Academy.
 His chief, Helmuth von Moltke, found him a "lovable character".

 Mackensen was recalled from the regiment to serve as an adjutant to the next chief, Alfred von Schlieffen (in office 1891–1906), whom he regarded as a great instructor on how to lead armies of millions.